-The SSRS has one single mission – to save lives at sea, with the help of 69 lifeboat stations and more than 200 rescue boats along Sweden’s coasts and lakes.
+SSRS has one single mission – to save lives at sea, with the help of 69 lifeboat stations and more than 200 rescue boats along Sweden’s coasts and lakes.
 It also has 2100 volunteer lifeboatmen ready for action, all year round.
-Help is under way within 15 minutes of an alarm being raised.
+Help is on its way within 15 minutes of the alarm being raised.
 Reliability is of vital importance in an organization whose objective is saving human life.
-Right now, the Swedish Sea Rescue Society is getting ready for high season.
+Right now, the Swedish Sea Rescue Society is preparing for its high season.

-Right now, the organization is getting ready for its high season; every boat must be in top condition as they constantly will be in action.
-SSRS carries out around 70 per cent of all rescue operations in response to emergency calls.
+Right now, the organization is getting ready for its high season; every boat must be in tip-top condition because they will be constantly in action.
+SSRS performs around 70 per cent of all rescue operations in response to emergency calls.
 Its operations depend on volunteers and donations.
-Aretics has donated MaintMaster and training courses to SSRS regarding maintenance work.
+Aretics has donated MaintMaster as well as training courses on maintenance work to SSRS.

-“We use the MaintMaster maintenance system and it will become the hub for the operational part of our organization,” says Marie Louise.
-The idea is for the volunteers to inspect their boats and register whatever needs doing directly into the system.
+– The idea is for the volunteers to inspect their boats and register whatever needs doing directly into the system, she continues

-A major part of the system work now concerns updating the spare parts register, data entry, defect reporting and ordering.
+A major part of the work on the system now concerns updating the spare parts register, data entry, fault reporting and ordering.

 – The long-term work is about creating conditions that allow everybody to work preventively.
 Everything needs to be in place so that breakdowns are minimized and our efforts can focus on saving lives, not carrying out repairs, Marie Louise concludes.